DISPLAY 6-22-2025

 • Aircraft and Object Sizes Are Smaller:

-The aircraft outside the flight window at the same time become smaller than they are at the lower resolutions, so what is gained in clarity is lost in size.
+The aircraft outside the flight window in higher resolution become graphically smaller in size than they are at the lower resolutions, so what is gained in clarity is lost in size.
 Tracers are even smaller.
-This is because not only is the field of view (FOV) changing, but the Point of View (POV) is as well; the pilots position is moved back to gain the wider views or moved forward making the views narrower.
+This is because not only is the field of view (FOV) changing, but the Point of View (POV) is as well; the pilots position is normally moved back to gain the wider viewing area or moved forward making the views narrower, outside objects will be smaller.
+This maybe the fish eye problem the developers mention in a readme when increasing to other resolutions not normally designed for the game.

 • HUD Text Size: